AdobeDocs/workfront-learn.en/help/workfront-dam/workfront-dam-user-contributor/add-a-workfront-dam-link-in-workfront.md

 ---
-title: Add a [!UICONTROL Workfront DAM] Link in Workfront
+title: Add a [!UICONTROL Workfront DAM] link
 description: Learn how to add a [!UICONTROL Workfront DAM] link in Workfront so that you can link [!UICONTROL DAM] to your project, task, or issue in Workfront.
 activity: use
 team: Technical Marketing